maxmueller7/maxmueller.miami/README.md

 <p align='center'>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Flag_of_Zaire_%281971%E2%80%931997%29.svg/1920px-Flag_of_Zaire_%281971%E2%80%931997%29.svg.png" alt="Zaire's Flag" width='50%'/>
 </p>

-The first version will be named after the flag that got me started into Vexillology.
+Named after [Zaire](https://en.wikipedia.org/wiki/Zaire).
+I learned about this defunct country's flag in an old encyclopedia in my grandfather's home.
+The page looked something like [this](https://live.staticflickr.com/4001/4290551550_474fbb9086_b.jpg).
+It's only fitting, since this flag is what got me interested in Vexillology.

 - Init dev and deployment of site.
 - Themed with Theme-UI, themes are: